 Looking for a small loan of $3,000 or less?
-There are times in life when you might need access to smaller loans to help cover unexpected needs such as car repairs or medical bills.
+Sometimes you might need access to smaller loans to help cover unexpected expenses, such as car repairs or medical bills.
 Plus, taking out a small personal loan can be an ideal option for building credit and establishing a foundation for other asset-building loans, such as mortgages and auto loans.

 What is a small personal loan?